 Vanderpool’s curatorial projects engage socially constructed questions about the environment and belief systems as well as gender, ageism, and economics.
 She has curated exhibitions at the Crossroads School in Santa Monica, Eyedrum in Atlanta, and the sadly defunct artist collaborative Bluemilk formerly located in Atlanta.
 Her curatorial project Imaginary Selves opened at the University of La Verne in February 2016.
 The exhibition included work by California based artists Jane Callister, Lisa Jevbratt, Việt Lê, James Van Arsdale, Canadian artist Brian McArthur, and Colombian artist Catalina Jaramillo Quijano.
 This exhibition questioned the socio-cultural emerging of self.
 Summer 2016, Vanderpool and Việt Lê co-curated Love in the TIme of War, which queried relationships between war and intimacy, politics and the personal, and the body and the body politic.
 It was exhibited at UC Santa Barbara and travelled to SF Camerawork in San Francisco.
 Artists in this exhibition included: Anida Yoeu Ali, Delicious Taste, Trinh T. Minh-ha, Nguyễn Quốc Thành, Amy Lee Sanford, Vuth Lyno, and Bruce Yonemoto.

 The collaborative curatorial team of Ciara Ennis and Jennifer Vanderpool explore the interconnections between radical art practices and social activism in their exhibition A Moderate Proposal, which will open at Pitzer College in 2018.
-The National Endowment for the Arts has awarded Pitzer College Art Galleries an Arts Works grant to present A Moderate Proposal.
+The National Endowment for the Arts awarded Pitzer College Art Galleries an Arts Works grant to present A Moderate Proposal.
 Ennis and Vanderpool have discussed their collaboration at the “Collecting Geographies—Global Programming and Museums of Modern Art” organized by the Stedelijk Museum, Amsterdam, Netherlands, and co-organized a panel on art and community activism for the International Sculpture Center’s, “Sculpture, Culture, and Community,” Conference in New Orleans, Louisiana; presented at “Moving the Needle—Innovating the Future,” Association of Museums and Galleries and the University of Washington, Seattle, Washington.
 Their writing was included in the “Archive for Visual Activism Proposals” at the San Francisco Museum of Modern Art.

 Vanderpool has published reviews in ArtUS and Artpapers Magazine as well as catalog essays for exhibitions at the Houston Photo Festival, Raid Projects in Los Angeles, and Santa Barbara Contemporary Arts Forum.